User Guide

 If you clicked Cancel sharing, the Service Status changes from Pending to Canceled.

-NOTE: The target database does not receive a notification that the primary database canceled the request.
+NOTE: The Target Database does not receive a notification that the Primary Database canceled the request.

 Accepting a request